We'll always have Paris

 This was the sky on Christmas Eve, the day we arrived.
 We spent the afternoon with OFELIA and her husband, meandering through the Christmas market in the Tuileries, truffle pasta and mulled wine in tow.
 Then we strolled along the Seine to take in the views.
 A perfect Christmas Eve if you ask me.

 On Christmas day, my partner and I wandered around the city and stumbled upon Le Bistro Marbeuf in the 8th.
-It’s the kind of place where you’ll see locals and tourists eating side by side — vibrant neighborhood spot that serves authentic French cuisine with a touch of Lyonnaise influence.
+It’s the kind of place where you’ll see locals and tourists eating side by side — a vibrant neighborhood spot that serves authentic French cuisine with a touch of Lyonnaise influence.
 This bistro was not on my radar at all, but it’s been added to my list of places to visit again.

 That evening we grabbed cocktails and hors d’oeuvres at Bar Joséphine in Saint-Germain-des-Prés.
 This place is a vibe.
-Highly recommend for those nights when you want to get dressed up, have a stiff drink, and indulge in some of the best people-watching in the city.
+Highly recommend for those nights you want to get dressed up, have a stiff drink, and indulge in some of the best people-watching in the city.
 It’s probably best if you make reservations (we didn’t), but we easily secured a table on Christmas evening.

-I took advantage of the fact that it’s Christmas and I’m in Paris, so I packed some of the special vintage pieces I’ve acquired in the last year.
+I took advantage of the fact that it’s Christmas and I’m in Paris, so I packed a few special vintage pieces I’ve acquired in the last year.
 They’ve been patiently waiting for their moment to shine.
-First, a Schiaparelli pillbox fur hat I scored on Etsy for $80.
-I think I wore it better than Lord Faarquad, right?

 Rubirosa’s was at the top of my shop list, and it did not disappoint.
 French jewelry designer Lauren Rubinski’s brainchild, visiting Rubirosa’s felt like being a kid in a candy store.
 You won’t find sad, beige ~quiet luxury~ clothes here.
 They have shirts, pajamas, boxers, cotton cashmere polos, wool v-necks in an array of bright, joy-inducing colors.
 Sizing is unisex for most pieces including their leather slippers.
 I walked away with a poppy red polo that immediately called my name.